 Thailand receives billions in revenue each year from medical tourism; a figure that has been increasing by 15% per year for the last decade with the influx of millions of health tourists to locations like Bangkok, Chiang Mai, Pattaya and Phuket.

 So how can it be so much more affordable in this idyllic location than at home?
-Well, that’s quite simple; because everything is so much cheaper in Thailand—including labor costs, which can bring down the fee to less than half of what you’d be expected to pay in the US.
+In part because the cost of living is so much lower in Thailand—including labor costs, which can bring down the fee to less than half of what you’d be expected to pay in your home country.

 The medical technology and drugs are exactly the same and the surgeons are often trained in Australia, Japan or even America.
-The price difference lies in the price of the infrastructure (building, rent, power, amenities), staff salaries and cost of living—not the quality of the procedure.
+The cost differences lie in the price of the infrastructure (building, rent, power, amenities), staff salaries and cost of living—not the quality of the procedure.

 The competition and demand for the international market also keep the pricing competitive and the clinics are well established with tremendous reputations so the medical tourist traffic keeps the cogs in this multi-million-dollar industry, turning.

 Doctors and ancillary medical staff are well trained and qualified, but there is no formal requirement for cosmetic surgery qualifications once a doctor has obtained their license.
-This is why it makes sense to book with Medical Departures as we have already checked national registrations in Thailand, ensuring all of our partner surgeons have the right credentials.
+This is why it makes sense to book with Medical Departures, because we have already checked national registrations in Thailand, ensuring all of our partner surgeons have the right credentials.

 Medical Departures offers listings that show verified qualifications and professional memberships, real patient testimonials, clinic photos and other useful information giving you the time to make a judgment yourself on what is right for you, with all the appropriate 'need-to-know' information at your fingertips.

 Get started now by looking through these top-rated clinics in Phuket for breast augmentation: